kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-`job_finished_total`: the new `JobSuccessPolicy` and `Completions` values for the `reason` label.
+We will introduce the new `job_succeeded_total` metric with `JobSuccessPolicy` and `Completions` reasons, which indicates the following situations:

-  - `JobSuccessPolicy` indicates a job is declared as succeeded because the job meets `.spec.successPolicy`.
+- `JobSuccessPolicy` indicates a job is declared as `SuccessCriteriaMet` because the job meets `spec.succesPolicy`.
-  - `Completions` indicates a job is declared as succeeded because the job meets `spec.completions`.
+- `Completions` indicates a job is declared as `SuccessCriteriaMet` because the job meets `spec.completions`.

 ###### How can someone using this feature know that it is working for their instance?